xtendo-org/saha/README.md

 The body part should be in the [CommonMark](http://commonmark.org/) syntax.

+`data/index.md` is treated specially.
+This is the "main page" of the website, served when requested with `GET /`.

 ## Templates

 Plate comes with a very simple, primitive templating.
 Templates are in the `tpl/` directory. `tpl/main.html` is the default template.